bibliomar/bibliomar-scrapper/README.md

 The value is a json string of the metadata results.
 There's no need to specify a topic, and we save a few bytes of memory by reducing the string size.

+#### Why not use Cache-Control?
+Because letting the user decide if they want to use the cache or not is not a planned feature.